 If you’re looking for a small camera for videos that won’t break the bank, the Akaso EK7000 Pro does the job well, as you can tell.
 Even with quadly hands, the buttons and touchscreen are fairly easy to use.

-Learn more about ParaRowing and the importance of physical activity with spinal cord injuries in these articles:
+Learn more about ParaRowing and the importance of physical activity with spinal cord injuries in these articles and videos:

 - Maintaining Your Health After SCI